ISSUE 07: BUILT WITH A VIEW

 What Was

-These merchant bridges extended the footprint of the city and allowed shopkeepers to target those traveling across the city.
+These merchant bridges extended the city’s footprint and allowed shopkeepers to cater to those travelling across the city.

 B